Thursday, December 07, 2023

 Step 3: Once we import the data into power BI, the below dialog box will get opened.

-Transform Data: Transform Data is the step where we can shape, clean, and manipulate the data before loading it into Power BI.
-When we connect to a data source, Power BI gives us with a Power Query Editor window.
-In this window, you can perform various data transformation tasks, such as:
+Transform Data: The Transform Data option allows you to shape, clean, and prepare your data before loading it into Power BI.
+When you connect to a data source, Power BI opens the Power Query Editor, where you can perform a wide range of data transformation tasks, including:

 Note: Once the transformation is done make sure all the filters applied are cleared.
 Only filtered rows will get loaded if any filters are applied.